crewskaelyn/SVG-Tutorial/7examples.md

 </svg>
 ```

-Github does not allow SVGs to execute JavaScript for several reasons.
+Github does not allow SVGs to execute JavaScript for security reasons.
 Do this one on your own or check out the example on [JSFiddle](https://jsfiddle.net/ynshbd8p/1/).

 ### Explanation: